AGU-Data/DataCitationCoP_archive/README.md

-# Data Citation Community of Practice Workshop
+# Data Citation Community of Practice Workshop for Data Citation

 Source of the event website located at https://agu-data.github.io/DataCitationCoP/.